 Curriculum Intent Statement

-How our school’s curriculum is designed to meet the needs of Alder Coppice pupils in our context to ensure that every pupil becomes knowledge rich.
+How our school’s curriculum is designed to meet the needs of Alder Coppice pupils in our context is to ensure that every pupil becomes knowledge rich.
 We want our pupils to not only remember facts, but to apply their knowledge across the curriculum to create a rounded and broad knowledge base, appropriate to their age, and to gain an extended schema of understanding.

 Mastery: Pupils build knowledge of the key learning in a particular subject in a carefully sequenced way to develop a mental model towards a deeper level of understanding.
 Mastery of a concept takes time, after being practised and revisited many times.
 Mastery can be seen as linked to threshold concepts, ‘ Chris Quiggley states, ‘Threshold concepts come up time and time again in many topics and so prove useful in helping students to assimilate new information into growing .
 For example the concept that physical processes create and change environments comes up in topics such as rivers (in which case it is erosion and deposition that is the process); volcanoes (in which plate tectonics is the process); coasts (erosion and deposition) etc.